VCSTDN2024/prog7312-part2-MicealahTyler/README.md

 Use the Back to Main Menu button to return to the home screen.

-3. Local Events & Announcements - Part 2
+3. Local Events & Announcements - Part 2 Implementation

 Access the Local Events & Announcements page from the Main Menu.